People's Vote: Campaign activities

 On 23 June 2018, the second anniversary of the EU referendum, People's Vote organised a march and protest from Piccadilly to Parliament Square in Central London.
-Speakers included actor Tony Robinson (who criticised the Labour leader Jeremy Corbyn for not attending the march), business owner Gina Miller, Liberal Democrats Leader Vince Cable, Labour MP David Lammy, Lucas and Soubry.
+Speakers included actor Tony Robinson (who criticised the Labour leader Jeremy Corbyn for not attending the march), business owner Gina Miller, Liberal Democrats Leader Vince Cable, Labour MP David Lammy, the Leader of the Labour MEPs Richard Corbett, Lucas and Soubry.
 An estimated 100,000 people attended the march.

 The Independent wrote an editorial on 24 July 2018 calling for a "final say on the Brexit deal".
 Over the next two weeks the television presenter Gary Lineker, the satirist Armando Iannucci, broadcaster Gavin Esler, comedian Rory Bremner, and former Liberal Democrat leader Menzies Campbell also announced their support for the campaign.

 In August 2018 the co-founder of Superdry, Julian Dunkerton, donated £1m to the campaign.
 In the same month the Press Association reported that, according to a leaked memo, People's Vote were attempting to secure a motion calling for Labour to continue to support a second referendum.

 In September 2018, BBC News reported that the Conservative MP Sarah Wollaston had given her support to the campaign.
 She was followed by Phillip Lee and former Government Whip Guto Bebb.
 Other Conservative MPs who openly support the People's Vote campaign are former Education Secretary Justine Greening and former Attorney General Dominic Grieve.